Self-Monitoring

 The Intervention

-2. Decide on a self-management strategy that you feel comfortable with.
-This will require some type of prompt that alerts the student to monitor their behavior and a recording form that the student can use to track progress each interval.
+3. Decide on a self-management strategy that you feel comfortable with.
+This will require some type of prompt that alerts the student to monitor their behavior and a recording form that the student can use to track progress of each interval.

-1. Most commonly this would include the use of a timer that vibrates or creates a very soft tone when time expires.
-Depending on the student’s age, baseline distractibility, and work period determine how often the timer should go off, and therefore, how frequently the student should engage in the self-monitoring.
+1. Most commonly this would include the use of a timer that vibrates or creates a very soft tone when time expires or another method of reminding the student when to mark their monitoring sheet.
+Depending on the student’s age and the behavior being tracked, determine how frequently the student should engage in the self-monitoring (e.g., every 2 minutes, 5 minutes, 10 minutes).

 2. You can use the templates provided by the Beacon system to help create the tracking form.
 The specific items being monitored will vary based on the intervention goal.
-For example, the student may track the number of problems they have completed during each interval or simply record whether they were on task when the timer went off.
+For example, the student may track the number of math problems they have completed during each interval or simply record whether they were on task at the end of each monitoring interval.

-4. Discuss a reward system with the student if appropriate.
-For example, the student may wish to earn a reward if they meet a goal for work completion or % of intervals on task.
+5. Discuss a reward system with the student if appropriate.
+For example, the student may wish to earn a reward if they meet a goal.
 External reward systems may be particularly useful for reinforcing these skills in younger children.
-As the student demonstrates improvement in their behavior, the goals can be made more difficult.
+As the student demonstrates improvements, the goals can be made more difficult.

 • The goal of this intervention is to increase independent monitoring over time.
 For some students, engaging in this type of self-monitoring will be a big shift because they are used to frequent teacher prompts and reminders.
 At the start of the intervention, you may need to provide more guidance and prompting to ensure the student is using the self-monitoring system.
 Over time, these prompts can be faded.

 • It is important to provide reinforcement for appropriate behavior.
-This may be about the student’s use of the self-monitoring system, as well as their target behaviors (e.g., on-task, work completion).
+You can praise the student’s use of the self-monitoring system, as well as their target behaviors (e.g., on-task, work completion).
 For some youth, a full reward system may be necessary.
 For others, simply meeting and providing verbal reinforcement will be adequate.

-• If you need help implementing or evaluating this intervention, it may be helpful to seek out consultation from your school mental health professional or intervention team leader.
+• If you need support implementing this intervention, it may be helpful to seek out consultation from your school mental health professional or intervention team leader.
+For example, a special interventionist may be able to practice with the student in a controlled environment to help them learn the technique in a simpler context.

 Self-monitoring is rated as limited at the elementary and secondary levels.

-Elementary: Research has demonstrated that self monitoring can lead to increases in on task behavior and classwork accuracy in elementary aged students.
+Elementary: Research has demonstrated that self monitoring has promise for improving on task behavior and classwork accuracy in elementary aged students.

-Secondary: Research demonstrates that self-monitoring can lead to improvements in on task-behavior, out of seat behavior, interruptions, and invasions of personal space.
+Secondary: Research demonstrates that self-monitoring has promise for improving on task-behavior, out of seat behavior, interruptions, and invasions of personal space.

 Recommendations: Self-monitoring may be a useful intervention for elementary students to help with on-task behavior and classwork accuracy.
 Similarly, this intervention may be useful to target these problems in secondary students as well as out of seat behavior, interruptions, and invasions of personal space.
 Although there have not been studies conducted to confirm, this intervention may be useful for all of the above presenting problems at both levels as long as the intervention is implemented in an age-appropriate manner.